01 MW4 CAC 07947 JURECIC SC-206

 In the 21st century, disease seems to belong to the clean, well-lighted place of fact and biology.
-And yet, in the past year, the confusion and disorder the COVID-19 pandemic has made clear the many ways in which illness is embedded in culture and complicated by language, history, politics, economics, and race and ethnicity.
-Literature about illness and/or medicine often explores the intersection of science and culture, along with shifting understandings of patient and doctor, health and illness, body and mind.
-In this course, we’ll discuss how writers explore the meaning of illness and physical experience.
-We’ll read a range of 20th-and 21st-century texts, including fiction, nonfiction, and poetry.
-We’ll consider the possibilities and limits of language; the cultural history of pandemics, the ways different cultures define health and healing; the relationship between our brains and our selves; and narratives by physicians and patients.
+And yet, illness and medical treatment take place in culture and are complicated by language, history, economics, and politics.
+Literature about illness and/or medicine often explores the meeting place of science and culture, along with shifting understandings of patient and doctor, health and illness, body and mind.
+In this course, we’ll discuss how literature about illness and embodiment explores physical experience as well as the social and cultural environments that shape that experience.
+We’ll read a range of 20th-and 21st-century texts: fiction that ponders the possibilities and limits of language; nonfiction about how different cultures define health and healing; texts that raise questions about the relationship between our brains and our selves; and, of course, contagion and pandemic.

 Readings may include Eula Biss’s On Immunity: An Inoculation; Margaret Edson’s play W;t, Anne Fadiman’s The Spirit Catches You and You Fall Down; Mark Haddon’s The Curious Incident in the Night-time, Ling Ma’s Severance, the film Contagion, in addition to essays by Atul Gawande, Roxanne Gay, Esmé Weijun Wang, and Ed Yong.